Locomotives on Highways Act 1896: Background

 By 1895 some drivers of early lightweight steam-powered autocars thought that these would be legally classed as a horseless carriage and would therefore be exempt from the need for a preceding pedestrian.
 John Henry Knight brought a test case to court in 1895.
 On 17 October 1895 Knight's assistant, James Pullinger, was stopped in Castle Street, Farnham, by the Superintendent of Police and a crowd had gathered by the time Knight arrived.
 The superintendent asked whether it was a steam engine, Knight replied that it was not and thus admitted liability.
 He and Pullinger were charged with using a locomotive without a licence.
-The case was heard at Farnham Petty Sessions in Farnham Town Hall on 31 October 1895.
-Knight and Pullinger were both fined half a crown 2s 6d (or possibly 5 shillings) plus 10 shillings costs (or possibly 12s 6d).
+The case was heard at Farnham court of petty sessions in Farnham Town Hall on 31 October 1895.
+Knight and Pullinger were both fined half a crown, 2s 6d (or possibly 5 shillings) plus 10 shillings costs (or possibly 12s 6d).

-The government first debated the Locomotives On The Highway Act in 1895 but the bill lapsed when Gladstone's minority Liberal government fell that year.
-Following the 1895 General Election a new government, formed by the Conservative and Liberal Unionist parties, debated the proposal again and the act was passed taking effect 14 November 1896.
+Parliament first debated the Locomotives on the Highway Bill in 1895 but the bill lapsed when Gladstone's minority Liberal government fell that year.
+Following the 1895 general election a new parliament, formed by the Conservative and Liberal Unionist parties, debated the proposal again, and the act was passed, taking effect on 14 November 1896.

-During the debate for the bill various speeds between 10 and 14 mph were discussed with reference to the speed of a horse and what would be deemed to be 'furious driving' in relation to a horse.
+During the debate for the bill, various speeds between 10 and 14 mph were discussed with reference to the speed of a horse and what would be deemed to be 'furious driving' in relation to a horse.